 Lets look into what happens when an image that includes transparent pixels is glitched.

-The transparency comes as an effect.
-Especially the filter “Average” seems to blend transparent pixels gradually.
 A 100% gathering of transparent pixels is handled in the same way as a solid colored section.
 You can tell that the filter “Up” is often applied to solid colored sections.

 (There is a possibility that newer general-purpose image formats switch their compression scheme of each part depending on if the image is a solid colored section, or else a complicated image such as photographs.
 The use of images that include solid colored sections for testing glitches is an effective method.
 One example is a WebP. )